narenranjit/the-over-engineered-resume/public/resume.md

 Originally joined as a Java Engineer on a backend-heavy team.
 Identified a gap in UI expertise, and leveraged background in design to become front-end lead, spearheading development of a rule-based interface for SQL queries.

 - Introduced automated front-end testing to improve quality and reduce regression issues.
-- Replaced outdated libraries with a modern tech stack.

 ## Education